gridsum/DataflowEx/README-beta.md

 Then the logging infomation will be written to both the console and a log file.

 > **Note:** Notice that "Gridsum.DataflowEx*" is used as the logger name in the rules section.
 This represents the logging categories used by DataflowEx.
 In fact, most logging of DataflowEx is recorded under category "Gridsum.DataflowEx" and a few uses subcategories with the prefix (e.g. "Gridsum.DataflowEx.Databases").
-So an extra wildcard ¡®*¡¯ includes every message from the library.
+So an extra wildcard â€˜*â€™ includes every message from the library.

 O.K.
 Let's take a look of the log file after executing the ComplexIntFlow demo: